-At present Bramerton Parish Council has no vacancies, but if you are interested in joining the Parish Council please contact the Parish Clerk or alternatively speak to a member of the Parish Council.
+At present Bramerton Parish Council has one vacancy, if you are interested in joining the Parish Council please contact the Parish Clerk or alternatively speak to a member of the Parish Council.
 You might also like to come along to one of our meetings.
 These are normally held on a Monday evening from 7.30pm to 9:30 in the Village Hall.
 In light of the present Covid-19 situation, all meetings are currently being held via a virtual platform.
 You can find the dates of future meetings here meeting dates and agendas are available here agendas.

-Members of the Council are all local peoplle and are normally elected for a term of four years.
+Members of the Council are all local people and are normally elected for a term of four years.
 The next elections will be in May 2023.
 People of any background, political or religious persuasion are eligible to become Councillors, although their personal views should not extend into their Parish Council work.

 Becoming a Parish Councillor is a rewarding and valuable public service.
 Councillors contribute to the work of the Parish Council by:

 • having a say about the things they care about

 • responding to the needs and views of parishioners